A Complete Guide to Somatic Symptoms and Related Disorders

 - Emotional Distress: Anxiety, depression, and low self-esteem are common co-occurring conditions.

-Psychotherapy, particularly cognitive-behavioral therapy (CBT), is the most effective treatment for SSRD.
+Psychotherapy, particularly cognitive-behavioral therapy (CBT), is the most effective treatment for Somatic Symptom and Related Disorders.

 1. Cognitive Behavioral Therapy (CBT)